 You can install the Barracuda CloudGen Firewall as a virtual machine in the Microsoft Azure public cloud.
-The Azure Solution Template deploys a single firewall into a dedicated subnet of a new or existing Virtual Network and configures an Azure Route Table to use the firewall as the default gateway.
+The Azure Solution Template deploys a single firewall into a dedicated subnet of a new or existing Virtual Network.
 Centrally managed firewalls get their configuration from the Control Center.

 You can choose between the following images in the Azure Marketplace: